Slyke/z80-emulator/README.md

       If the F register is set, and the zero flag is set, then set PC to P1 and P2 If the F register is set, and the zero flag is NOT set, then move PC forward 2, and do a NOP.

+    JMPS: Jump if sign
+      If the F register is set, and the sign flag is set, then set PC to P1 and P2 If the F register is set, and the sign flag is NOT set, then move PC forward 2, and do a NOP.

     XCHM: Swap register value with memory
       This swaps the value in a register with the value in a memory location.
 This can work with bytes and words.